JdBrugh86/skills-github-pages/_posts/2026-07-11-Code-Review.md

-title: "Link to the code review."
+Link to the code review.

 <a href="https://youtu.be/lHncrTzdZWY">CS-499: Capstone Code Review</a>